 Notwithstanding any provision of this Agreement to the contrary, a party, including a party awaiting a final determination on the merits by the arbitrator, shall be entitled to seek a restraining order or a preliminary injunction in any court of competent jurisdiction to prevent any violation of the provisions of this Agreement.

 The rules of major arbitral bodies recognise that parties will often choose to make such requests to courts.
 Therefore, it may be possible to seek an order from a court to preserve the status quo pending the outcome of an arbitration and to do so without prejudicing the availability of the arbitral forum.
 Nevertheless, the major arbitral bodies have also made significant efforts to change the perception that they cannot grant injunctive relief swiftly enough by adopting procedures for emergency action.
 The result has been an increase in the number of emergency applications.
-For example, in 2016, the ICC saw 25 applications for emergency proceedings, compared with only 10 in 2015.
+For example, in 2021, the ICC received 27 applications for emergency proceedings, compared with only 10 in 2015.
 Choosing an arbitral body whose rules are viewed as enabling parties to act quickly may be an important factor in drafting an M&A agreement where arbitration is the preferred forum.

 One expedited option, which some parties are beginning to use in cross-border transactions where at least one party is organised under Delaware law, is arbitration under the Delaware Rapid Arbitration Act.
 This relatively recent statute is designed to offer businesses the same speed and predictability of a national court, but in an arbitral forum that provides greater confidentiality and can render an award that may be more easily enforced overseas.
 The Act is designed to streamline the arbitration process to the greatest extent possible, while still allowing the parties flexibility over how they wish to handle any dispute.
 For example, the parties may request the Delaware Court of Chancery to quickly appoint an arbitrator if they have not chosen one themselves; the arbitrator must issue a decision no more than 180 days after being appointed, unless the parties provide otherwise in their agreement; and the arbitral award is automatically deemed confirmed five days after it is issued, unless the parties agree in advance that it may be challenged.
 A simple provision invoking the Act might read, in part, as follows: